dyhes/zulip/docs/translating/german.md

-While some might find this direct translation a tad long, the alternative "Offener Stream" can be ambiguous - especially users who are inexperienced with Zulip could think of this as streams that are online.
+While some might find this direct translation a tad long, the alternative "Offener Stream" can be ambiguous - especially users who are inexperienced with Aloha could think of this as streams that are online.

 _"Öffentlicher Stream" (Transifex)_